FrankChen021/bithon/README.md

 ## 2. Attach agent to your java application

-Attach agent to your java agent by adding following VM arguments.
+Attach agent to your java agent by adding the following VM arguments.

 ```bash
 -javaagent:<YOUR_PROJECT_DIRECTORY>/agent/agent-distribution/target/agent-distribution/agent-main.jar -Dbithon.application.name=<YOUR_APPLICATION_NAME> -Dbithon.application.env=<YOUR_APPLICATION_ENV>